 This occurs because of the idea of proprioception, which is defined as (1) the sense of position and movement of our limbs, (2) the sense of muscle force and effort, and (3) the sense of balance.

-Our proprioception is activated by special receptors in our skin, muscles, tendons, and joints.
-Therefore, as the barbell sits in our hands, it’s constantly providing feedback to our central nervous system about how the load feels and where our limbs are in space.
+Special receptors in our skin, muscles, tendons, and joints activate our proprioception.
+Therefore, as the barbell sits in our hands, it's constantly providing feedback to our central nervous system about how the load feels and where our limbs are in space.

 It's been shown that you can increase your proprioceptive ability by creating muscle stiffness.
 You can generate greater muscle stiffness by squeezing your fingers as hard as possible around the barbell, which will recruit the muscles of the hands and forearm.

-If the hands are relaxed, the less proprioceptive ability we have, and the heavier the weight will feel.
-Alternatively, if the hands are tight, the greater the proprioceptive ability we have, and the lighter the weight will feel.
+If the hands are relaxed, we have less proprioceptive ability, and the heavier the weight will feel.
+Alternatively, if the hands are tight, the greater our proprioceptive ability, and the lighter the weight will feel.

 This is why I always like to tell my athletes to ‘leave fingerprints on the barbell' because that's how hard I expect them to be squeezing their fingers when bench pressing.
 You can squeeze your hands much harder in a normal grip vs. a suicide grip.